scarletbright/avalanche-docs/docs/v1.0/en/references/command-line-interface.md

 `--internal-staking-port` (string):

 The port through which this server will listen internally.
-Defaults to `9651`.
+Defaults to `staking-port`.

 `--p2p-tls-enabled` (boolean):